utelecon/utelecon.github.io/en/oc/index_2020_a.md

 ---
-title: Preparing for ICT Systems for new and currently enrolled students (2020 A Semester)
+title: Getting Ready for ICT Systems for new and currently enrolled students (2020 A Semester)
 ---

 Introduction